pulumi/diy-idp/README.md

       default: eu-central-1
 ```

 The `template` tag is standard Pulumi templating, but interesting is the `esc:tag` tag.
-This tags fetches all the ESC
-environments that are tagged with the key `esc` and a value.
+This tag fetches all the ESC environments that are tagged with the key `esc` and a value.
 Here it is `aws`.
-This is the tag that is used to filter
-and display the stages in the Create Workload form.
-This is important for blueprints creating infrastructure in the
+This is the tag used to filter and display the stages in the Create Workload form.
+This is important for blueprints creating infrastructure in the cloud.
-cloud.

-This will automatically create a new environment in the Pulumi Cloud console with the project name `esc-aws-typescript`
-and the workload name as the environment name.
+This will automatically create a new environment in the Pulumi Cloud console with the project name `ecs-aws-typescript` and the workload name as the environment name.

-If you want to provide a stage for blueprint which uses this existing infrastructure, created by the IDP, you have to
-create another environment.
-For example the blueprints `simple-webapp-ecs-aws-typescript` and
-`simple-webapp-kubernetes-deployment`.
-Let's have a look at the `simple-webapp-ecs-aws-typescript` blueprint
-which is located in the Pulumi Blueprints repository.
+If you want to provide a stage for a blueprint which uses this existing infrastructure, created by the IDP, you have to create another environment.
+For example, the blueprints `simple-webapp-ecs-aws-typescript` and`simple-webapp-kubernetes-deployment`.
+Let's have a look at the `simple-webapp-ecs-aws-typescript` blueprint which is located in the Pulumi Blueprints repository.
 The `Pulumi.yaml` file looks like this:

 ```yaml
 name: simple-webapp-ecs-aws-typescript